 SAFE WORK PRACTICE PORTABLE FIRE EXTINGUISHERS GE GENERAL Protecting workers from injuries associated with improper use of fire extinguishers.
-APP APPLICATION Portable fire extinguishers must be installed, inspected on a monthly basis, and inspected by certified fire extinguisher inspector annually to ensure proper operation in an emergency.
-Safe Work Practice Alberta Fire Code NFPA 10 - Standard for Portable Fire Extinguishers Manufacturer's recommendations PPE SELE CTION AND USE As per safe work practice Alberta Fire Code NFPA 10 - Standard for Portable Fire Extinguishers Manufacturer's recommendations Client health and safety program requirements PERVISOR ONSIBILITY Supervisors are responsible to facilitate and/or provide proper instruction to their workers on protection requirements and training.
+APP APPLICATION Portable fire extinguishers must be installed, inspected on a monthly basis, and inspected certified fire extinguisher inspector annually to ensure proper operation in an emergency. and inspected by a emergency.
+PROTECTIVE MECHANISMS Safe Work Practice Alberta Fire Code NFPA 10 - Standard for Portate Manufacturer's recommendation PPE Safe Work Practice Alberta Fire Code NFPA 10 - Standard for Portable Fire Extinguishers Manufacturer's recommendations PPE As per safe work practice Alberta Fire Code Alberta Fire Code NFPA 10 - Standard for Portable Fire Extinguishers Manufacturer's recommendations SUP RESP(ERVISOR ONSIBILITY • Supervisors are responsible to facilitate and/or provi protection requirements and training.
 Proper selection of equipment.
-Conversant with proper regulations (Alberta Fire Code and NFPA 10).
-Ensure you are trained in the selection of the appropriate type of fire extinguisher for the class of fire you are most likely to encounter.
-Ensure you are trained in the operation and maintenance of the fire extinguisher.
+Conversant with proper regulations (Alberta Fire Coo de proper instruction de and NFPA 10). to their workers on WORKER RESPONSIBILITY Ensure you are trained in the selection of the appropriate type of fire extinguisher.
 Ensure monthly and yearly inspections are up-to-date by checking tag on the fire extinguisher.
-Inspect fire extinguisher monthly by checking the following: The fire extinguisher is in its designated place (truck bracket, wall mount), and the mounting is securely in place and appropriately functioning; There is no obstruction to access or visibility of the fire extinguisher; The pressure gauge needle (yellow) is in the operable range (green zone); Operating instructions are legible and face outward; Safety seals and tamper indicators are in place, not broken or missing (plastic tag on handle and metal pin); and There is no obvious physical damage, corrosion, leakage or a clogged hose (unscrew hose and blow through to check for clogs).
-Mark initials in appropriate month on tag when monthly inspection complete.
-Tag-out any fire extinguisher that does not pass monthly inspection (deficiency in any part of the fourth bullet above) and indicate issue for correction.
-Rev. Date Description Authored/ Reviewed by Approved by 0 Oct.
-31, 20 Eric Pringle Steve Foley 1 May 5, 200 Jamie Wills 2 May 19 20 ng i Rvan Biornsen Steve Foley

-Rev. Date Description Authored/ Reviewed by Approved by 0 Oct.
-31, 2007 Based on ACSA SWP Eric Pringle Steve Foley 1 May 5, 2008 Jamie Wills 2 May 19, 2009 Ryan Bjornsen Steve Foley 3 Nov.
-28, 2011 Revisions to Worker Responsibility Jan Michaelian Eric Pringle 4 Sep.
-6, 2012 Significant revisions Shannon Rooke Eric Pringle 5 Jul.
-24, 2013 Annual Review - No changes Genevieve Brown Kiran Arshi 6 Oct.
-20, 2014 Revisions to Selection and Use Brent Morin 7 Sep.
-22, 2015 Revision to Worker Responsibility Jan Michaelian Eric Pringle 8 Sep.
-29, 2016 Annual Review - No changes Brian Cire Eric Pringle 9 Nov.
-16, 2017 Annual Review - No changes Mattea Pittman Eric Pringle 10 Jan.
-10, 2019 Annual Review - No changes Joshua Foley Eric Pringle

-^{} The above information is intended for general use and may not apply to every circumstance.
+Ensure monthly and yearly inspections are up-to-date by checking tag on the fire exting Inspect fire extinguisher monthly by checking the following: The fire extinguisher is in its designated place (truck bracket, wall mount), a mounting is securely in place and appropriately functioning; There is no obstruction to access or visibility of the fire extinguisher; Operating instructions are legible and face outward; Safety seals and tamper indicators are in place, not broken or missing (plastic handle and metal pin); and There is no obvious physical damage, corrosion, leakage or a clogged hose (u hose and blow through to check for clogs).
+Mark initials in appropriate month on tag when monthly inspection complete. guisher for the class guisher. the fire extinguisher. all mount), and the zone); sing (plastic tag on ged hose (unscrew ete. ciency in any part of Rev. Date Description Authored/ Reviewed by Approved by 0 Oct.
+31, 20 07 Based on ACSA SWP Eric Pringle Steve Foley 1 May 5, 200 800 Jamie Wills Stove Falar 2 Nov 28 20 111 Revisions to Worker Responsibility kyan bjornsen Sieve Foley 4 Sep 6 20 12 Significant revisions Shannon Rooke Fric Pringle 5 Jul.
+24. 20 13 Annual Review - No changes Genevieve Brown Kiran Arshi 6 Oct.
+20, 20)14 Revisions to Selection and Use Brent Morin 7 Sep.
+22, 20)15 Revision to Worker Responsibility Jan Michaelian Eric Pringle 8 Sep.
+29, 20 016 Annual Review - No changes Brian Cire Eric Pringle 9 Nov.
+16, 20)17 Annual Review - No changes Mattea Pittman Eric Pringle 10 Jan.
+10, 20 19 Annual Review - No changes Joshua Foley Eric Pringle The al regulati The above information is intended for general use and may not apply to every circumstance.
 It is not a definitive guide to government regulations and does not relieve persons using this publication from their responsibilities under applicable legislation.